Real estate and property law since 2003

 Whether the buyer knows about these rights or not, they remain attached to the title to the property until they are extinguished.

-These are a few of the 30 lenders who have approved Origin Title for residential loan closings on their behalf.
+These are a few of the more than 45 lenders who have approved Origin Title for residential loan closings on their behalf.

 Since 2003, John C. Bennett has performed thousands of closings.